top of page

 14 million tons of plastic end up in the ocean every year.

-Plastic never
+Plastic never really decomposes.

 By 2050, there will be more plastic than fish in the ocean.

-Sign up to Our Monthly Newsletter
+Subscribe to Ocean Conservation's Monthly Newsletter

 • Instagram